 Creatively named, the center in hockey occupies the middle of the rink.
+But What does the center do in hockey?
 The center is central (sorry, had to be done) to the game.
 The player in that position has several responsibilities, whether in the offense, defense, and in transition.

 The center occupies the middle position in the forward line, flanked by two wingers on each side, with the two defensive players behind him (also on either side).
 Hockey’s dynamic nature requires each player to have both offensive and defensive responsibilities.